Celeste (video game): Gameplay and accessibility

 Thorson and Berry cited multiple games as influencing Celeste's gameplay, including Metroid (1986), Donkey Kong Country 2 (1995), and Kero Blaster (2014).
 Thorson said Super Mario Bros.
 3 (1988) was the game that most inspired Celeste, particularly for its approach to problem-solving.
 Shacknews and Kill Screen said Celeste's level design was reminiscent of levels created by Thorson in Super Mario Maker (2015).

 Thorson wanted Madeline's moveset to be minimal while emulating the feeling of bouldering, which inspired Madeline's limited stamina when climbing walls; the stamina system was further shaped by the importance of vertical space given by the mountain-climbing theme.
 Due to the gameplay requiring more precise control, the developers chose not to use a pre-existing physics engine so they could predetermine outcomes for certain situations.
 The precise gameplay also influenced the art style, as the team felt that pixel art could more clearly convey information to the player, in addition to the team's familiarity with the style.
 The team frequently adjusted Madeline's attributes and redesigned levels.

 During the design phase, the team wanted Celeste to feel difficult yet fair to the player, and modified or removed levels or mechanics they deemed unfairly difficult.
 The team prioritized matching the player's intent over requiring near-perfect execution, though challenges later in the game require more precision.
 Several mechanics contribute to this, including "coyote time", which allows players to jump for a small moment after leaving the ground, named after Looney Tunes character Wile E. Coyote's ability to become suspended in midair and only fall once made aware of the situation.
-Additional mechanics include the ability for a jump to be input slightly before touching the ground, a mechanic that simulates rounded corners to prevent the player from colliding with a corner, and one that allows players to jump off of a wall while slightly in front of it rather than requiring direct contact.
+Additional mechanics include the ability for a jump to be input slightly before touching the ground, a mechanic that simulates rounded corners to prevent the player from colliding with a corner, and one that allows players to jump off a wall while slightly in front of it rather than requiring direct contact.
 The mechanics were designed to allow Celeste to be either hardcore or forgiving, depending on the player's preference.
 The game was further designed to make more difficult challenges have a more clear solution.

 Systems like strawberries, B-sides, and Assist Mode were designed to allow the player to customize the difficulty of Celeste.
 Thorson said that the ability of Assist Mode to make the game less challenging served as a counterbalance to the optional content such as strawberries, which make it more challenging.
 The implementation of an accessibility mode was decided on after observing public discourse surrounding Cuphead (2017) that originated after many players felt that the game was too difficult or unforgiving.
 This mode was initially titled "Cheat Mode", but Thorson felt that the name was too judgmental and decided on "Assist Mode" as an alternative.
-She said the mode was added late into development, and Berry added that it took only "a couple of day's work" to develop, though balancing the game as a whole required extensive playtesting.
+She said the mode was added late into development, and Berry added that it took only "a couple of days' work" to develop, though balancing the game as a whole required extensive playtesting.